newlandsvalley/purescript-polyphonic-soundfonts/README.md

 purescript-polyphonic-soundfonts
 ================================

+__Deprecated in favour of purescript-soundfonts__ (which is a re-write in more-or-less pure PureScript and is a drop-in replacement).

 This is a PureScript wrapper for danigb's soundfont project: [soundfont-player](https://github.com/danigb/soundfont-player).
 It differs from [purescript-soundfonts](https://github.com/newlandsvalley/purescript-soundfonts) in that it allows soundfonts for multiple instruments to reside in memory at the same time - i.e. it allows for polyphonic music.
 It also uses the latest version of danigb's soundfont-player.
 Eventually purescript-soundfonts will be deprecated in favour of this library.